-\This requirement may be waived for applicants with degrees and/ or advanced coursework in biology, neuroscience, and similar.
+This requirement may be waived for applicants with degrees and/ or advanced coursework in biology, neuroscience, and similar.
 During the first year of intensive study (late summer, fall, spring and summer semesters), students complete the requirements to sit for the registered nurse examination (NCLEX-RN©) in July-August.
 The second year of the program prepares students for advanced nursing practice in a specialty area.
 Although the first year requires full-time study in an accelerated curriculum, the remainder of the program may be completed on a part-time basis depending on clinical space availability.
 No baccalaureate degree is awarded.
 At the completion of the program, a master's degree is conferred.
 For further details, please visit www.bc.edu/nursing.
 R.N./Master's Option The R.N./Master's Option is an innovative means of facilitating advanced professional education for highly qualified registered nurses who do not have a baccalaureate degree in nursing.
 The plan, predicated on adult learning principles, recognizes and maximizes students' prior educational achievement.
 It is designed for R.N.s who hold either an Associate's Degree in Nursing or a Nursing Diploma.
-Most applicants have an undergraduate degree in a non-nursing field or the equivalent of approximately 100 college credits.
+Most applicants have an undergraduate degree in a non-nursing field or the equivalent of approximately 110 college credits.
 The R.N./M.S. program is comprised of approximately 53 credits.
 Credit may be received by portfolio review or actual course enrollment.
 The program of study is individualized; the length of the program will vary with each individual's background, but must be completed within six years.
 Dual Degree Options M.S./M.B.A.

-The M.S./M.B.A. option is a combined program for the education of advanced nursing practice, including clinical nurse specialist and nurse practitioner in the nursing master's and business administration programs in the Carroll School of Management, Graduate Programs for individuals interested in a nurse executive position.
+The M.S./M.B.A. option is a combined program for the education of advanced nursing practice, which includes a master's in nursing in the Connell School of Nursing and business administration in the Carroll School of Management.
 Students work toward completion of both degree requirements concurrently or in sequence.
 Through the overlap of electives that would meet the requirements of both programs, the total number of credits for both degrees can be reduced.
 Faculty advisors work with students in designing a plan of full-time or part-time study.
 M.S.
 Nursing/M.A.
 Pastoral Ministry The Connell School of Nursing and the School of Theology and Ministry offer a dual degree program leading to two separate graduate degrees, one a master of science in Nursing, and one a master of arts in Pastoral Ministry.
 This program prepares students for advanced nursing practice while providing ministry skills useful in a variety of settings such as congregations, health care, and other institutional settings.
 The focus of care is individuals, families, and communities in need of nursing care.
 The dual degree program is structured so that students can earn the two master's degrees simultaneously in three academic years or in two academic years with summer study (depending on clinical space availability).
 Programs can be extended if the student prefers part-time study.
-Students can choose to specialize in any of the nurse practitioner or clinical nurse specialist programs offered at the Connell School of Nursing including adult-gerontology, family, women's, pediatric, and psychiatric-mental health nursing.
+Students can choose to specialize in any of the nurse practitioner programs offered at the Connell School of Nursing including adult-gerontology, family, women's, pediatric, and psychiatric-mental health nursing.
 The time required to complete the dual degree program is less than that required if both degrees were completed separately.
 M.S./Ph.D.